MarianneHolbie/Vocabulo_ML/README.md

 ## Getting Started

-[Instructions for setting up the development environment, including Docker and database setup]
+This repository is not intended to be cloned and used as it does not contain the data for the database.
+It does, however, provide a better understanding of the design process for the various parts of this project.

 ## Documentation

 Detailed documentation for each component can be found in the `docs/` directory.
 This includes:

 - API specifications
-- Model architectures and performance metrics
+- Model architectures
 - Database schema and relationships
 - Deployment guides